Therapists in New Mexico

 Anxiety

+Nervous system regulation is key to healing from trauma.
 My primary tool for helping clients with trauma is ImTT or Image Transformation Therapy.
-ImTT works using imagery and the breath to release triggers that are related to past trauma.
-Releasing triggers allows you to make choices based on what's happening now not what you body has decided is a threat because of the past.
-Mindfulness and somatic practices as well as self-care tools are valuable to support the work.
-They help clients heal and reset their nervous system from the inside out.
-This helps you choose to be present in the world.
+ImTT uses imagery and the breath to release triggers and heal the nervous system.
 It does so in a safe and gentle way.
-The ability to calm an activated nervous system is one of the most valuable tools you can use for good mental health.
+When triggers are released you can make choices based on what's happening now not a threat from the past.
+Mindfulness, somatic practices and other self-care tools are valuable to support the work.
+Together these things help heal and reset the nervous system.
+The ability to calm an activated nervous system is one of the most valuable skills for good mental health.
 If this speaks to you reach out and schedule a time to meet.
 I would love to work with you.

 VirtualAvailable